普拉格能源 (PLUG) 2023 Q1 法說會逐字稿

 • Good morning.
 Thank you, everyone, for joining the call, and thank you, Teal.

 • Before I begin the conference call, I want to talk about 2 items.
 One is that we had a filing this morning where we made a mistake with the date.
 It certainly got us excited here.
 We put 2024 instead of 2023.
 So if you're reacting to a Plug change the guidance for 2023 from $1.4 billion as our expected results we have it.
 So sorry for any confusion that may have caused.
 The second, I really like to share a video.
 Participants on the phone, you'll hear kind of a brief 3 minutes or 30 second periods of silence, while those on the webcast can sit back and enjoy the video.
-If you're on the phone, I suggest, clickinto the webcast, it's really worth watching.
+If you're on the phone, I suggest, click into the webcast, it's really worth watching.
 So if you can't -- if you miss it, it will be included in our archives for leader viewing.
 So Teal, let it roll.

 • (presentation)

 • Thank you.
 I hope you enjoyed the video.
 Really, it showcases our Georgia plant, and you can find more detailed information on the status in the investor letter.
 Really to summarize, our plants already producing gases hydrogen for our customers, and we expected to achieve full production by the end of June.
 Although we always strive for greater speed, it's really worth noting, we accomplished what we've accomplished since issuing full notice to proceed under our EPC contract full production in just 48 weeks.
-This is a remarkable feat considering that conventional gas companies, and I was sitting at Syra, we'veo listening to one CEO talking about 6 years, they usually estimate 4 years of a project of this scale.
+This is a remarkable feat considering that conventional gas companies, and I was sitting at Syra, we've been listening to one CEO talking about 6 years, they usually estimate 4 years of a project of this scale.

 • Additionally, by the end of June, our Georgia plant, with the largest green hydrogen play in the world that utilizes electrolyzers.
 That's a significant achievement.
 We plan to commission more plants, Texas, New York and Louisiana this year.
 This year, our focus is really to execute.
 Our primary goal is to achieve revenue of $1.4 billion, and that's in 2023, which is supported by several activities, including learning the scale or 5-megawatt electrolyzer systems in partnerships with our fabricators, scaling our stationary products to facilitate 20 megawatts in shipments.